 Best free things to do in Dublin

-Today, St. Stephen’s Green provides a peaceful refuge from Dublin’s hustle and bustle.
+Today, St. Stephen’s Green provides a peaceful refuge from the bustle of Dublin city centre.
 But this large Victorian park is also a symbol of Ireland’s fight for independence.
 As you stroll through the grounds, observe the 1916 Easter Rising plaques, appreciate the Great Famine memorial, feel your way through the garden for the blind, feed the ducks, and learn about Irish leaders and artists.
 Other revolutionary hotspots include the Kilmainham Gaol prison at Croke Park and the GPO post office, which Irish rebels used as a base.

 All of Dublin’s government-run museums and galleries are free.
-Locals favor the Natural History Museum, also known as the “Dead Zoo,” for its weird and wonderful taxidermy display.
-The National Museum for Archaeology has an impressive collection of gold pieces, while items at the Decorative Arts & History Museum pant a clear picture of Irish life throughout history.
-If you prefer fine art, head to the Caravaggio, Monet, and Turner exhibits at the National Gallery of Ireland or the contemporary wonders at the Irish Museum of Modern Art.
+Locals favour the Natural History Museum, also known as the ‘Dead Zoo’, for its weird and wonderful taxidermy display.
+The National Museum for Archaeology has an impressive collection of gold pieces, while items at the Decorative Arts & History Museum paint a clear picture of Irish life through the ages.
+If you prefer fine art, head to the Caravaggio, Monet and Turner exhibits at the National Gallery of Ireland or the contemporary wonders at the Irish Museum of Modern Art.

-Situated on forty acres of central Dublin, Trinity College or “Trinners” is Ireland’s oldest university.
+Spread across 40 acres of central Dublin, Trinity College (or ‘Trinners’) is Ireland’s oldest university.
 As you enter through the wrought iron gates, urban commotion fades as you step back in time.
-Celebrated alumni include Samuel Beckett, Bram Stoker, Oscar Wilde, and Mary Robinson, Ireland’s first female President.
-You may have to pay to enter the Book of Kells and Long Room Library, but joining courtyard conversations, touring the campus art gallery, and drinking at the cricket field’s Pavillon Bar are all free.
+Celebrated alumni include Samuel Beckett, Bram Stoker, Oscar Wilde and Mary Robinson, Ireland’s first female president.
+You may have to pay to enter the Book of Kells and Long Room Library, but touring the campus art gallery and drinking at the cricket field’s Pavilion Bar are free.

-Artists from around the world have left their mark on Dublin, littering the streets with powerful sculptures and colorful murals.
+Artists from around the world have left their mark on Dublin, enlivening the streets with powerful sculptures and colourful murals.
 Temple Bar and the Italian Quarter are prime places to start a self-guided walking tour.
 Just be sure to wander the side streets and back alleys, too.
-It’s where some of the best free art is hiding.

-The cobbled streets of Temple Bar are always flooded with people, and you shouldn’t miss out on the chance to walk the streets at night.
+The cobbled streets of Temple Bar are always chocka, and you shouldn’t miss out on the chance to wander these atmospheric parts at night.
 The weekly farmer’s market is when the cultural quarter really buzzes, though.
-Every Saturday from 10 a.m. to 4:30 p.m., stalls of produce, cheese, baked goods, and (of course) oysters set up shop under Meetinghouse Square’s permanent umbrellas.
-It’s the perfect place to sit back and watch the real Dublin unfold.
+Every Saturday from 10am to 4:30pm, stalls selling cheese, baked goods and (of course) oysters set up shop under Meeting House Square’s permanent canopies.
+It’s the ideal place to sit back and watch the real Dublin unfold.

 Once you’ve investigated Dublin Castle, amble over to the gardens where the Chester Beatty Library is located.
-Despite a diverse array of manuscripts, religious texts, artworks, and artifacts, this spot flies surprisingly under the radar.
-It’s more museum than library, and frankly one of the best in Europe.
-Be sure to bliss out on the rooftop meditation garden during your visit.
+Despite its diverse array of manuscripts, religious texts, artworks and artefacts, this spot flies surprisingly under the radar.
+It’s more museum than library, and frankly it’s one of the best in Europe.
+Be sure to bliss out in the rooftop ‘meditation garden’.

-A far cry from a beach mecca, Dublin’s coast does offer a range of seaside beauty.
-Embark on a three-mile trek along Dollymount Beach on North Bull Island and watch as kite surfers catch the breeze and migratory birds build their nest.
-The sea air and sand dunes provides a refreshing contrast from city life.
-Keep your eyes peeled for brave Dubliners out for a freeze – or, swim – in the bay.
+This city’s not your classic beach mecca – it’s often freezing, for a start – but Dublin’s coastline is certainly beautiful.
+Embark on a three-mile trek along Dollymount Beach on North Bull Island and watch as kite surfers catch the breeze and migratory birds build nests.
+The sea air and sand dunes provide a refreshing contrast from city life.
+Keep your eyes peeled for brave Dubliners out for a chilly swim in the bay.

-Dublin’s iconic architecture is, in a word, Instagram-ready.
-Discover portrait-perfect Georgian doors that date back to the eighteenth century along Henrietta Street, Leeson Street, Merrion Square, and Fitzwilliam Square.
-The vibrant colors, elegant knockers, and lattice windows are so remarkable that they’ve made their way into a tourism campaign for the city.
+To say inner-city Dublin was Insta-worthy would be a understatement.
+Discover postcard-perfect doors that date back to the 18th century along Henrietta Street, Leeson Street, Merrion Square and Fitzwilliam Square.
+The vibrant colours, elegant knockers and lattice windows are so remarkable they’ve made their way into a tourism campaign for the city.

-The Dublin Zoo has all sorts of animals, but the best ones are waiting outside of cages in the surrounding Phoenix Park.
-One of Europe’s largest city parks, the expanse is filled with natural beauty, curious deer, and stately homes.
-If you head over on a Saturday, you could also score a complimentary tour at Aras an Uachtarain, the President’s house.
+The Dublin Zoo has all sorts of animals, but the best ones can be found roaming free in the surrounding Phoenix Park.
+One of Europe’s largest city parks, the expanse brims with natural beauty, stately homes, and very curious deer.
+If you head over on a Saturday, you can also score a complimentary tour at Áras an Uachtaráin, the President’s house.